Category Archives: Safety

 If you’re a well-established teacher, let’s also take this opportunity to review our practices & procedures, identify areas that need improvement, and get on that!
 I will be spending the next few months working on my verbal cuing, and brushing up on my anatomy.
 What area will you be working on?
 Comment below!
 Love and pull-ups, Laura

 HUGE thanks to Bev Sobelman and Liz Cooper who are (very patiently) allowing me to bounce ideas off them, and kind enough to offer their wisdom and insight!
-It takes a village, yo.
+It takes a village, friends.

 As always, if you like this post, share it on your blog, the F-books, Twitter, and wherever else you crazy kids are sharing things these days.